Part 1 of a two-part series, 2 days

-- Plan, construct, interpret, and follow-up on the application of Individuals (Xi) and Moving Range (MR) charts and process capability Cpk analysis.
+- Plan, construct, interpret and follow-up on the application of Individual (Xi) and Moving Range (MR) charts and process capability Cpk analysis

-- The importance and applicability of the topics in the course that follows.
+- The importance and applicability of the topics that follow in the course that follows

 Basic Statistics for Control Charts

-Process Capability & Performance & Sustaining Process Improvement
+Process Capability and Performance, and Sustaining Process Improvement

 Upon completion of this three-day course, participants will leave with a strong foundation in the fundamentals of statistical process control.